At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experiences and skills that align with the role of a Psychology Graduate Teaching Assistant.
 Emphasise any experience working with young people, particularly in educational or support settings.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for psychology and working with students.
-Mention specific experiences that demonstrate your compassion and resilience, and explain why you are interested in this particular role at the Secondary Boys School in Barnet.
+Mention specific reasons why you want to work at this Secondary Boys School and how your background prepares you for the challenges of the role.

-Highlight Relevant Skills: In your application, focus on skills that are crucial for the role, such as emotional regulation, resilience, and learning strategies.
-Provide examples of how you've applied these skills in past experiences, whether in academic settings or volunteer work.
+Highlight Relevant Skills: In your application, focus on skills such as compassion, resilience, and communication.
+Provide examples of how you've demonstrated these qualities in previous roles or experiences, especially in relation to supporting young people.

 How to prepare for a job interview at RIBBONS AND REEVES